neulab/prompt2model/README.md

 OpenAI API key.

-- Provide OpenAI API key in the initialization function of the
+- Provide OpenAI API key in the initialization function of the classes which rquires calling OpenAI Models.
-   `DatasetGenerator` and `OpenAIInstructionParser`
-  classes.

 - Alternatively, you can set
 the environment variable
 `OPENAI_API_KEY` to your API key by running the following command in your terminal:

 ```bash
 export OPENAI_API_KEY=<your key>
 ```

 - After setting the environment
 Variable `OPENAI_API_KEY`, just
 reference  load it in your Python:

 ```python
 import os